-Featured in a Yale Alumni Magazine article as a member of the Yale College class of 2020 majoring in political science, Miye Oni was selected in the June 2019 NBA draft and is now on the Utah Jazz team.
+Featured in a Yale Alumni Magazine article as a member of the Yale College class of 2020 majoring in political science, Miye Oni was selected in the June 2019 NBA draft and joined the Utah Jazz team.
 He received national attention in Forbes for his improbable climb from college Division III to Division I to NBA basketball prospect as a Yale junior in 2018-19.
 A son of Nigerian immigrants, he is from southern California and at Yale was a member of the board of Students of the Diaspora, uniting those of African descent from around the world.
 Also in college, he was involved with No More Names, to counter police brutality.
 His Yale coach, James Jones, has called Miye "an outstanding talent and a better person."

 According to Miye himself, in making the transition from college to a pro career, "I will try to be the best role model I can be.... it is possible to excel in education and athletics."
 Upon learning of the CASA movement through its New Haven-area work in spring 2019, he immediately expressed interest in helping to advance the cause.